-Using correct beginning and ending inventories is important when determining total cigarettes stamped to account for and total un-affixed stamps.
-Tax returns require beginning inventory and ending inventory of un-affixed stamps, affixed stamps, cigarettes stamped, and cigarettes unstamped.
+Using correct beginning and ending inventories is important when determining total cigarettes stamped to account for and total stamps.
+Tax returns require beginning inventory and ending inventory of stamps, affixed stamps, cigarettes stamped, and cigarettes.
 At the end of each tax filing period, the beginning inventory is the ending inventory from the last tax period.
 The ending inventory minus the beginning inventory must match sales minus purchases in the same period.

-A floor cigarettes count of stamped and unstamped cigarettes at the end of each month is important to make sure there is no variances between physical inventory and invoicing system calculated inventory.
+A floor cigarettes count of stamped cigarettes and cigarettes with no stamps affixed at the end of each month is important to make sure there are no variances between physical inventory and invoicing system calculated inventory.
 Any inventory numbers differences should be verified to be in compliance with states tax rules.

 72 Hours Rule

-States don't want to see large pile unstamped cigarettes in storage.
+States don't want to see large pile cigarettes without stamps affixed in storage.
 They want cigarette distributors to stamp as soon as possible.
 Some states have 72 hours rule which require distributors to stamp cigarettes within 72 hours of receiving the shipments.
 This rule usually not enforced.
 States that have this rule includes TX, SC, WV and others.

 Reject and return to manufacturers all cigarettes returns from customers instead of reselling returned cigarettes.